Abruzzo Italy Travel Guide

 New chapter with ongoing reconstruction efforts.

-Explore its castles, hermitages, and medieval villages, and walk through centuries of history that shaped this distinctive part of Italy.
+Explore its castles, hermitages, and from the middle ages villages, and walk through hundreds of years of history that shaped this distinctive part of Italy.

 Sites like Alba Fucens and Amiternum provide direct connection to Roman times.